 Our Final Verdict: When is CyberGhost the Better Choice and when Surfshark?

-Our comparison shows that Surfshark has an advantage over CyberGhost in many categories.
-CyberGhost could be a good choice if you want to do less research and just want to quickly connect to a VPN.
+Our comparison shows that Surfshark has an advantage over CyberGhost in all categories.

 Please refer below for an overview of the winner for each category:

 - Speed: Surfshark

 - Privacy: Surfshark

 - Ease of use: Surfshark